Send-It-Industries/Front-End-Capstone/README.md

 Modal Add Answer form with validation for required fields and valid email.
 Allows answers to be added to specific product.
 ![qa3] (./readmeImages/qa3)

+### Ratings and Reviews

+Shows inital view of reviews section.
+Characteristics and review average are product specific and render according to data from reviews.
+Stars and rating bars fill in proportion to relevant review data
+![reviews1] (./readmeImages/reviews1)

+User can sort by relevance, helpfulness, and recency, as well as expand review field to show more reviews.
+If users click a star rating, only reviews at the rating will display
+![reviews2] (./readmeImages/reviews2)

+Users can add reviews to a specific product with only relevant characterstics availble for rating.
+Form has validation for required fields, and valid email.
+New reviews display in real time
+![reviews3] (./readmeImages/reviews3)